rsta2/circle-docs/docs/basic-system-services/system-information.rst

 .. cpp:function:: unsigned CKernelOptions::GetSoCMaxTemp (void) const

 	Returns the enforced maximal temperature of the SoC (option ``socmaxtemp=``) in degrees Celsius (default 60).

+.. cpp:function:: const unsigned *CKernelOptions::GetTouchScreen (void) const

+	Returns the calibration parameters for the touchscreen.
+The returned pointer refers to an array with four elements (min-x, max-x, min-y, max-y).
+It is ``nullptr``, if the option ``touchscreen=`` is not set.